-That sometimes it’s OK to miss the bus and spend an hour looking for shore-line treasures instead.
+Sometimes it’s OK to miss the bus and spend an hour looking for shore-line treasures instead.

-We need to remember that slowing down doesn’t actually mean achieving less.
+Slowing down doesn’t actually mean achieving less.

-Most of us adults have been programmed to rush through life, to follow the crowd…to stick to the path.
-Kids aren’t like that.
+Most of us adults have been programed to rush through life, to follow the crowd…to stick to the path.

 Shouldn’t we do all we can to keep them that way?